 Broadcasting Literary Material

-Sermons, poems, books & essays all fall under the category of literary material.
+Sermons, poems, books and essays all fall under the category of literary material.
 Permission is often needed for broadcasting these works.
 If the church owns the material, there is obviously no need for it, but if not, then a simple letter of permission from the pastor should be obtained before churches include these in their broadcast church services.